standage/weather-IL/README.md

 ## Background

-Imagine we have a collaborator who has a script for plotting the temperature forecast for weather stations in Illinois.
+Imagine we have a collaborator who wrote a script for plotting the temperature forecast for weather stations in Illinois.
 Unfortunately, she has been manually downloading and formatting the National Weather Service data herself, which is very tedious and time-consuming.
-She needs help writing some programs that will automatically download information about all of the weather stations in Illinois, download the latest forecast for those weather stations, and feed this data into her plotting program in a particular format, as described below.
+She has asked for help writing some programs that will automatically download information about all of the weather stations in Illinois and feed this data into her plotting program, saving her many precious hours.

+## Learning objectives

+* Learn how to write software using the Unix philosophy: i.e., how to pass data between programs with piping/stdin/stdout.
+* Use test-driven development to write robust a computer program for a well-defined task.

+##

+Our collaborator's plotting script expects the data in a particular format.
+We must write our scripts so that they print out data in the following format.

 ```
 K1H2	-88.53	+39.07	+72